 I love to laugh, and to make others laugh - because without humor, what's the point?

-When the weather is crappy, I love to curl up with a good book, watch a movie or play a game of Qwirkle or Scrabble.
+When the weather is crappy, I love to curl up with a good book, watch a movie or play a game.
 There's also a good chance I'm doing three things while "watching" TV.

 When the weather is good, just try and catch me inside; I'd much rather be out riding my bike, going for a hike, hanging out on the beach or just lounging in a nearby park.

 "To laugh often and love much; to win the respect of intellingent persons and the affection of children; to earn the approbation of honest citizens and endure the betrayal of false friends; to appreciate beauty; to find the best in others; to give of one's self; to leave the world a bit better, whether by a healthy child, a garden patch or a redeemed social condition; to have played and laughed with enthusiasm and sung with exultation; to know even one life has breathed easier because you have lived - this is to have succeeded." --Emerson

 Confession: The 'retired' status is a little misleading.
 No, I didn't strike it rich in politics, and I'm not spending my 30s lounging on the french riviera.
 I'm currently a first year law student in the city.
 Once that's done, I'll be back in the game, working even harder to make things better for as many people as I can.

 What I'm really doing is settling down in NYC so I can be close to my family and friends, and building from there.